A Milstein scheme for SPDEs: Introduction

 The rest of this article is organized as follows.
 In Section~\ref{sec:settings} the setting and the assumptions used are formulated.
 The numerical method and its convergence result (Theorem~\ref{thm:mainresult}) are presented in Section~\ref{secscheme}.
-In Section~\ref{sec:examples} several examples of Theorem~\ref{thm:mainresult} including a stochastic heat equation and stochastic reaction diffusion equations are considered.
-Although our setting in Section~\ref{sec:settings} uses the standard global Lipschitz assumptions on the nonlinear coefficients of the SPDE, we demonstrate the efficiency of our method numerically for a stochastic Burgers equation with a non-globally Lipschitz nonlinearity in Section~\ref{sec:furtherex}.
+In Section~\ref{sec:examples} several examples of Theorem~\ref{thm:mainresult} including a stochastic heat equation and stochastic reaction diffusion equations in one and two dimensions are considered.
 The proof of Theorem~\ref{thm:mainresult} is postponed to Section~\ref{secproofs}.

-Finally, we would like to add some concluding remarks.
+Next let us add some concluding remarks.
 There are a number of directions for further research arising from this work.
 One is to analyze whether the exponential term in \eqref{eq:reducedScheme} can be replaced by a simpler mollifier such as $ ( I - \frac{T}{N^2} A )^{ -1 } $ for $ N \in \mathbb{N} $.
 This would make the scheme even simpler to simulate.
 A second direction is to combine the temporal approximation in \eqref{eq:reducedScheme} with other spatial discretizations such as finite elements.
 This makes it possible to handle more complicated multidimensional domains on which the eigenfunctions of the Laplacian are not known explicitly.
-A third direction is to reduce the Lipschitz assumptions in Section~\ref{sec:settings} in order to handle the stochastic Burgers equation in Section~\ref{sec:furtherex} and further SPDEs with non-globally Lipschitz nonlinearities such as the stochastic porous medium equation and hyperbolic SPDEs.
-Finally, a combination of Giles' multilevel Monte Carlo approach in \cite{g08b} with the method in this article should yield a break of the computational complexity in comparison to previously considered algorithms for solving the weak approximation problem (see, e.g., Section~9.4 in \cite{kp92}) of the SPDE~\eqref{eq:SPDE2}.
+A third direction is to reduce the Lipschitz assumptions in Section~\ref{sec:settings} in order to handle further classes of SPDEs with non-globally Lipschitz nonlinearities such as stochastic Burgers equations, stochastic porous medium equations and hyperbolic SPDEs.
+Next a combination of the multilevel Monte Carlo approach (see \cite{h98,g08b}) with the Milstein type algorithm here should result in a faster approximation of statistical quantities of the solution process of the SPDE~\eqref{eq:SPDE2}.
+After a first preprint of this work has appeared, a few research articles related to this work have appeared; see \cite{bl11b,bl11c,w11,bls11,djr11}.
+Some of the above outlined future research directions and other issues such as Runge-Kutta type schemes for SPDEs based on the Milstein type scheme here and Milstein type schemes for SPDEs driven by non-Gaussian noise have been investigated in these articles.